OverTheWireOrg/OverTheWire-website/wargames/narnia/index.md

 Narnia's levels are called **narnia0, narnia1, ... etc.** and can be accessed on **narnia.labs.overthewire.org** through SSH.

+To login to the first level use:

+    Username: narnia0
+    Passowrd: narnia0

 Data for the levels can be found in **/narnia/**.